sekunder/BinaryVectorProbability/README.md

 ## Objective functions

-This package requires the `NLopt` package for optimization computations.
+This package uses the [`Optim`](https://github.com/JuliaNLSolvers/Optim.jl/) package to fit parameters for the Ising model, using either log likelihood or minimum probability flow.

 ## Defining New Distributions